 In addition, what you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 109,081 people per square mile, it is more densely populated than 99.8% of America's neighborhoods.

 Furthermore, the CUNY John Jay College of Criminal Justice / W 59th St neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 94.2% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the CUNY John Jay College of Criminal Justice / W 59th St neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the CUNY John Jay College of Criminal Justice / W 59th St neighborhood buck this trend.
 63.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.3% of U.S. neighborhoods.